BiancoRoyal/node-red-contrib-modbus/README.md

 Based on [modbus-serial][2] with TCP, C701, Telnet, Serial, RTU buffered, and ASCII

-* stress tested with Node-RED v0.17.5 and Node.js v6 LTS
+* stress tested with Node-RED v0.17.5 and Node.js v6.x and v8.x LTS
 * works with queueing per unit and round robin scheduling
 * Node.JS 4.x is supported with v1.x
-* prepared for the next LTS of Node.js v8.x

 # Install